 They hope to find clues that may help them find or even contact their daughters.

-The three girls three to Istanbul last month before reportedly crossing the border into Syria.
+The three girls travelled to Istanbul last month before reportedly crossing the border into Syria.

 Renu Begum, Shamima's sister, said: "This is our next step, just trying to get the message out to them that we've followed them all the way out here and we just want them to know that we love them"